vellvm/vellvm/README.md

 /src/coq  - Coq formalization (see StepSemantics.v)

-/src/ml   - OCaml glue code for working with ollvm
+/src/ml   - OCaml glue code for working with llvm

 /src/ml/extracted - OCaml code extracted from the files in /src/coq directory